Note: The LSAT Flex is no more (this was a Covid adjustment), but you can check out upcoming LSAT test dates.

-Plus, there’s the whole business about the LSAT-Flex having just three scored sections — one fewer than the traditional four on a normal LSAT.
-It’s even more critical now to make sure you master all the sections of the LSAT—Blueprint students get the added advantage of seeing their strengths and weak areas with our powerful analytics.
+It became even more critical to make sure you master all the sections of the LSAT.
+Blueprint students get the added advantage of seeing their strengths and weak areas with our powerful analytics.

-All of this raises a crucial question: how the heck do you take practice exams to prepare for this LSAT-Flex?
+The same question arises every time there’s a big LSAT change: how the heck do you take practice exams and score them to prepare for the new LSAT?

-Well, one way is to continue to take and review the normal four-section practice tests.
-Yeah, the score you get on those four-section exams might be a point or two above or below the score you’d get on the LSAT-Flex (where, again, Logical Reasoning is weighed a little differently), but doing this will still give you a good sense of which parts of the exam you’re improving on, and which parts of the exam you need to review.
+Yes, the score you get on four-section exams won’t be exact.
+However, this will still give you a good sense of which parts of the exam you’re improving on and which you need to review.

-Get Access to our LSAT Flex Score Converter
+Get Access to our LSAT Raw Score Conversation Calculator

 Download a PDF of the following